Wellness Travel Report | Icelandair | Icelandair

 The world’s best destinations for a wellness workcation

-From the scenic streets of Copenhagen to the laid-back beaches of San Diego, these cities are the top 25 locations from across the world for a remote working vacation.
+From the scenic streets of Copenhagen to the vibrant city of Reykjavik, these cities are the top 25 locations from across the world for a remote working vacation in 2024.

 Whether it’s the low noise and light pollution or the high temperatures, these destinations are the perfect place to work hard and then unwind with the locals.